top of page

 In this game, we're all on the same team and we all win together, just as it is with achieving world peace.

 If you aren't named on the ticket, of course we'd still love you to play!
 Like, follow, tag, and share @WorldPeaceBingo on social media...the more followers we have, the more likely the named people are to play along.
 If you know someone who is named on the ticket, reach out to them and tell them to participate.
-If you don't know any of the named people, that's okay...reach out to them anyway!
+If you don't know any of the named people, that's okay...pick one and reach out to them anyway.

 How are we going to create a world without any war?